With around 170 students and the highest returner rate - St Regulus hall is arguably the best hall in St Andrews.

 The Library is on the ground floor near the front of Regs, on the corridor leading to the Dining Room.
 Your resident Librarian is a committee member, so if you need to withdraw an item from the Regs library, see them.
 Contact details for the Regs librarian should be found in the Regs library or on the committee noticeboard opposite the post pigeon holes.
 This is also where the daily newspapers are put in the morning - these are for use by everyone in the hall, so they should not be removed.

 This is on B-floor, just opposite the main stairwell.
-It includes the TV, DVD player, XBox and Projector.
-It is large and contains comfortable chairs and a sofa - as well as the Hall Organ!
+It includes the TV, DVD player, PlayStation and Projector.
+It is large and contains comfortable chairs and a sofa - as well as the Hall Organ(s) and out of tune piano!
 This is where the video nights and a few other events will take place throughout the year.

 This is on the ground floor, behind a semi-permanent partition from the dining room.
 Access is through the corridor behind the Warden’s office, and the staircase leading to all levels from there.
-In the games room we have a table-football table and table-tennis.
+In the games room we have a table-football table, table-tennis and a drinks vending machine(useful for last minute mixers).

 In the main hall, there is one main kitchen on each floor, which is situated next to the stairs down to the Computer Room.
 This contains a fridge (some have a freezer compartment), sink, oven/grill, toaster, kettle, microwave, and 4 hobs to cook on.
 On B and C Floors there are also smaller kitchens situated on other parts of the corridor as they are the bigger floors.
 In the Annexe there is one main kitchen on the ground floor on the light side.
 This is the biggest kitchen in Regs, with 2 fridge-freezers, umpteen cupboards and drawers, two microwaves, two toasters, two sinks, 4 hobs to cook on and 2 oven/grills.
 Please note that whilst some cutlery/ crockery is provided, it is strongly recommended that students to bring their own as there is not much, and you do not know whether there will be what you want there.